-The latest Audit Committee Charter has been issued in June 2015 which is in line with the latest Code of Corporate Governance.
+The latest Audit Committee Charter is in line with the latest Code of Corporate Governance.

-The Audit Committee comprises of 4 Directors appointed by the Board of Directors and meets at least four times annually, reporting to the Board of Directors.
-All members of the Audit Committee are non- executive.
+The Audit Committee comprises of 3 Directors appointed by the Board of Directors and meets at least four times annually, reporting to the Board of Directors.
+The current members were appointed by the Board of Directors on 25 April 2017 and all members of the Audit Committee are non- executive.